gogins/csound-webserver-opcodes/README.md

 ## Description

-`webkit2_eval` - Evaluates user-defined JavaScript code in the browser's JavaScript context.
+`webkit_eval` - Evaluates user-defined JavaScript code in the browser's JavaScript context.
 This code has full access to the Csound object in the JavaScript context as well as to the browser's DocumentObjectModel.
 The results returned from evaluating this code, if any, are returned on the `S_callback_channel`.